idia640/presentations/week05/PITCHME.md

 - back up store to PSTM and VSSTM.

 Design implications:
 - One implication for design (as Johnson notes), is that we need feedback to understand the state of a system or to remember where we were just seconds ago.
 - Another point that he makes is that when a webpage contains a call to action, you should limit this to only one.

-An important subtlty is that when a person tries to carry out two tasks simultaneously using the same perceptual channel, performance is less efficient than when performing the tasks individually.
-We'll look at multimodal communcation a bit later in this segment.
+An important subtlety is that when a person tries to carry out two tasks simultaneously using the same perceptual channel, performance is less efficient than when performing the tasks individually.
+We'll look at multimodal communication a bit later in this segment.

 ---